Connect with others who understand.

 Depending on the location of the tendinopathy, a splint or brace may be used to temporarily prevent a joint from moving in ways that will prevent the injury from healing.
 Physical therapy and occupational therapy can help treat and prevent tendon injury as well as help with symptoms of MS.

 Some people may try acupuncture or other complementary therapies.
-If neuropathic pain plays a role, your doctor may recommend medications including gabapentin or antidepressants.
+If you’re experiencing neuropathic pain, your doctor may recommend medications including gabapentin or antidepressants.

 How Can Tendinopathy Be Prevented?